zenphantom/ml-git/docs/mlgit_commands.md

   -m, --message TEXT              Use the provided <msg> as the commit
                                   message.
   --fsck                          Run fsck after command execution.
+  --wizard                        Enable the wizard to prompt the user requesting
+                                  information when needed.
   --verbose                       Debug mode
 ```